sciunto-org/python-bibtexparser/docs/source/migrate.rst

 * Easily customizable parsing and writing
 * Access to more information, such as raw, unparsed bibtex.
 * Fault-Tolerant: Able to parse files with syntax errors
-* Massively simplified, robuster handling of de- and encoding (special chars, ...).
+* Robuster handling of de- and encoding (special chars, ...).
 * Permissive MIT license

 Implementation-wise, the main difference of `v2` is that it does not depend on `pyparsing` anymore.